coleaderme/coleaderme.github.io/content/hp-dual-boot.md

 ```

 Now you'll be able to boot directly into grub,
-there you can decide to boot into Windows/Linux.
+from there you can decide to boot into Linux/Windows.